j47heikk/Cybersecurity---Project-I/README.md

 Unprotected password should be protected by salting them into a database.

-A7-Missing Function Level Access Control. form.html can be accessed via URL.
+A7-Missing Function Level Access Control.
+Login page can be skipped and sign-up page can be accessed via URL: http://localhost:8080/form Access control should be coded and put in place.